 What are the Risks Associated with Mid-Cap Stocks?

 A company’s graduation from small-cap, in most cases, attests to its growing profitability and productivity, until it reaches the large-cap tier, thereby increasing both the components of returns – dividends and value appreciation.

 However, this condition might not apply to every company falling under the mid-cap index in India.
 A few risks associated with these stocks are –

-- Value Trap: Value trap is when a company consistently operates in low profits with limited cash flow, and cannot break through the phase.
-Mid-cap companies, especially the low ranking ones, are prone to value trap and might go defunct if the trend continues for a longer period.
+- Value Trap: A value trap is when a company consistently operates in low profits with limited cash flow, and cannot break through the phase.
+Mid-cap companies, especially the low-ranking ones, are prone to a value trap and might go defunct if the trend continues for a longer period.